Ferrero Rocher

 I picked three only because I didn’t want to pick all eight.
 Let’s see what the results tell us here in a moment.

 Aha, increasing forecast accuracy is the leader on this one.
 I’ll tell you, that’s the single, probably between that and reducing waste and spoilage – again, perhaps more of an issue for food companies that do not have a long lifetime in their products – but for us, increasing forecast accuracy and reducing waste are the key things we are going after right now.
-The ones we’re looking at the next year truly are around reducing lost sales and improving on shelf availability.
+The ones we’re looking at for the next year truly are around reducing lost sales and improving on-shelf availability.

 That looks fairly familiar to me.